SCANL/ensemble_tagger/README.md

     cd ensemble_tagger_implementation
     python3 routes.py [MODEL]

-Where MODEL can one of the below. ``DTCP`` is the default if you do not specify a model:
+Where MODEL can be one of the below. ``DTCP`` is the default if you do not specify a model:
 1. DTCP
 2. RFCP
 3. DTCA